mattbierner/blog.mattbierner.com/_posts/2019-01-05-two-seconds-mario.md

 {% include image.html file="page-frames.jpg" %}

 I've listed the book (or rather binders) [on eBay](https://www.ebay.com/itm/Two-Seconds-of-Super-Mario-Bros-3-Book-of-all-operations-in-2sec-NES-gameplay/153329056354).
 It's one of kind; I have no plans to make another.
 A book of the operations used to run *Super Mario Bros.
-3* is is just one of those things that I felt should exist, and now it does.
-If the thing does sell, any proceeds will be donated to the Electronic Frontier Foundation.
+3* is just one of those things I felt should exist.
+Now it does.
+If the thing does sell, any proceeds will be donated to the [Electronic Frontier Foundation](https://www.eff.org).

 The scripts and tools used to create the book are documented [on GitHub][src] in case you want to print your very own Mega-Man-azine or Castlevan-ovella.